Last updated December 2020

 All-Clad has changed hands a few times since then.
 In 2004, All-Clad was purchased by the French kitchenware conglomerate Groupe SEB, who still owns it today.
 Groupe SEB is one of the largest kitchenware companies in the world and owns several American brands as well as other brands around the world.

-In the 2000s, All-Clad's patent for D3 expired, allowing several other companies to get in on the clad cookware market.
-Many of these companies made their tri-ply cookware overseas for a lot less than All-Clad could make it in the US.
-This created the first real competition for All-Clad in the US market.
+In the 2000s, All-Clad's patent for tri-ply (D3) expired, allowing other manufacturers to get in on the clad stainless cookware market.
+Many of these companies made their tri-ply cookware overseas for less than All-Clad could make it in the US.
+This created some tough competition for All-Clad.

 All-Clad executives considered moving their operation overseas, but they didn't want to give up their primary differentiation--being made in the USA.
-So to keep ahead of the competition, All-Clad introduced several new products to the market such as Copper Core, D7, C2, and Thomas Keller.
+So to keep ahead of the competition, All-Clad introduced several new products to the market such as Copper Core, D7, C2, and Thomas Keller (those last three are now discontinued).
 Each new line was meant to appeal to a special niche of clad cookware users.
-According to the All-Clad website, D5 was introduced in 2009 as All-Clad's premium induction cookware; we talk more about its performance below.
+According to the All-Clad website, D5 was introduced in 2009 as All-Clad's premium induction cookware; we talk more about its performance in a minute.

-For most cooks today, clad stainless steel is the best cookware option.
-It's durable, non-reactive, versatile, and easy to care for.
-Stainless cookware also stays shiny and looking like new after decades of use.
+Clad stainless steel cookware is durable, non-reactive, versatile, and easy to care for.
+Stainless cookware also stays shiny and looking new even after decades of use.

 An investment in good quality clad stainless cookware can be hefty, but it will last a lifetime, so your cost-per-year-of-use is low even if you buy at the top of the market.

-Clad stainless cookware is also a healthy choice because it contains no toxic chemials.
+Clad stainless cookware is also a healthy choice because it contains no toxic chemicals.
 While there is some evidence that clad stainless cookware can leach elements like nickel and chromium into your food, this occurs in extremely small amounts.
-Unless you have a nickel or chromium sensitivity, the amounts are too tiny to be considered unsafe, or to really have any effect at all.
+Unless you have a nickel or chromium sensitivity, the amounts are too tiny to be considered unsafe.
+Our bodies need nickel and chromium in trace amounts, so the tiny amounts in stainless cookware is not considered unsafe.
+Furthermore, studies have shown that only new stainless steel cookware leaches nickel and chromium, and it stops leaching completely after several uses.

 Furthermore, with the proper techniques, the stainless cooking surface can perform much like a nonstick skillet, with cleanup that is just as easy.
-So if people don't like clad stainless cookware because "everything sticks to it," trust us on this: they just haven't been using the right techniques.
+So if you don't like clad stainless cookware because "everything sticks to it," trust us: you just haven't learned the right techniques yet.

-D3 Vs. D5: The Theories Behind the Designs
+All-Clad D3 Vs. D5: The Theory Behind the Designs

 Here we look at the designs and discuss the performance differences between D3 and D5.

-D3 design is simple: it sandwiches the heat-spreading aluminum between two layers of stainless steel.
+D3 design is simple: it sandwiches heat-spreading aluminum between two layers of stainless steel.
 The stainless steel provides a durable, non-reactive cooking surface and protects the softer aluminum.
-It's a classic design that revolutinized the cookware industry and, when executed well, is hard to improve upon.
+It's a classic design that revolutionized the cookware industry and, when executed well, is hard to improve upon.

-(What does "executed well" mean?
-Good quality stainless steel and an aluminum layer that's thick enough to provide fast, even heating.
-Many brands skimp in one or both areas, which is why it's so important to do your research before you buy.
-If you're set on All-Clad, you're covered in both of these areas.)
+What does "executed well" mean?
+Good quality stainless steel and an aluminum core that's thick enough to provide even heating and hang onto heat fairly well.
+Many brands skimp in one or both areas, which is why it's so important to do your research.
+If you go with All-Clad, you're covered in both of these areas.

-D5 design is a little more complicated.
-All-Clad took the aluminum layer of D3, split it in half, and put in a layer of stainless steel.
-This results in a 5-layer construction (shown above): stainless-aluminum-stainless-aluminum-stainless.
-The cooking surface is 18/10 for stability and durability; the exterior is 18/0 for induction compatibility.
-(The interior stainless is probably also 18/0, but we're only guessing because All-Clad doesn't say.)
+All-Clad D5 design is more complicated.
+All-Clad took the inner aluminum layer of D3, split it in half, and put a layer of stainless steel in-between.
+So the 5-layer construction (shown above) is stainless-aluminum-stainless-aluminum-stainless.

-You can buy D5 in a polished exterior (like D3) or a brushed exterior; the performance and price are the same for both finishes.
+You can buy D5 in a polished exterior (like D3) or a brushed exterior.
+The performance and price are the same for both finishes.
+The brushed exterior is more common and easy to find, but if you want the polished, you can find it on the All-Clad site.

-First, let's talk about the construction.
-D5 has the same wall thickness as D3, which is 2.6mm.
-This means that the additional layer of stainless steel is added at the expense of aluminum.
+Before getting to that, let's talk more about the construction: D5 has the same wall thickness as D3 at 2.6mm.
+This means the additional layer of stainless steel is added at the expense of aluminum.
 In other words, D5 contains less aluminum than D3.

 How did all of this pan out (sorry for the pun) in our testing?
-D5 performed exactly how we would expect a piece of cookware with less aluminum and more stainless steel to perform, as described above: it heated slightly more slowly than D3 (i.e., it had poorer heat conduction) and held on to heat slightly longer than D3 (i.e., it had better heat retention).
+D5 performed exactly how we would expect a piece of cookware with less aluminum and more stainless steel to perform: it heated slightly more slowly than D3 (i.e., it had poorer heat conduction) and held on to heat slightly longer than D3 (i.e., it had better heat retention).
+The differences were small, and we did not notice that the D5 pan heated more evenly than the D3 pan.

-For this reason, we recommend that you don't select one over the other based on performance, but based on design: D5 has some slight improvements over D3 such as bigger handles and the brushed finish option.
-But we do not consider the extra layer of stainless an improvement.
+For this reason, we recommend that you don't select one over the other based on performance, but based on design: D5 has some slight improvements over D3 such as bigger lid and helper handles and grooved lips on all the pieces.
+It also offers the brushed finish option.
+But the 5-layer construction isn't much of an improvement.

 Does Multiple Plies Mean Better Quality?

-This all brings up an interesting question: Is mulitple ply clad stainless cookware better than tri-ply clad stainless cookware?
+This all brings up an interesting question: Is muli-ply clad stainless cookware better than tri-ply clad stainless cookware?

-Simply looking at the number of plies is not enough information.
-There is tri-ply cookware that will run circles around multi-ply cookware; similarly, there are some multi-ply brands that provide truly stellar performance (Demeyere, we're looking at you).
+Thus, looking at the number of plies is not enough information.
+There is tri-ply cookware that runs circles around multi-ply cookware; similarly, there are some multi-ply brands that provide excellent performance (such as Demeyere).

-How to Choose Clad Stainless Cookware: The Features to Consider
+How to Choose Clad Stainless Cookware: Features to Consider

-We've broken down the analysis process into several categories to help you decide.
-Some categories are objective, such as heating properties and durability: that is to say, one brand or line of cookware is objectively better than another based on its construction and aluminum content.
+Some categories are objective, such as heating properties and durability: in other words, one brand or line of cookware is objectively better than another based on its construction and aluminum content.

-On the other hand, design is subjective: in other words, what some people like others might hate or consider unimportant.
+Other categories, like design, are subjective: what some people like others might hate or consider unimportant.

-(Note: If we're comparing different brands we also look at warranty information but that is not a concern here, as all All-Clad cookware has the same limited lifetime warranty.)
+(Note: If we're comparing different brands we also look at budget and warranty information.)

-When choosing cookware, you should look at both objective and subjective features.
-By taking into account both the objective (e.g., heating properties and stainless quality) and subjective (e.g., design elements) features of cookware and understanding what's important to you, you should be able to select cookware you can truly love.
+By taking into account the important features of cookware and understanding what's important to you, you should be able to find cookware you can love.

 D3 Vs. D5: Heating Properties